GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-cloud-build-cloud-run/index.md

 ## Enable source control with Github

 [GitHub](https://github.com/) is a web-based hosting service for version control using Git.
-It is free and connects to GCP through GitHub Apps.
+It is free and connects to Google Cloud through GitHub Apps.

 1. Create or log in to your GitHub account and install the [Google Cloud Build app](https://github.com/marketplace/google-cloud-build).

-    This app gives your GCP account access to your repository.
+    This app gives your Google Cloud account access to your repository.

 1. [Create the new repository](https://help.github.com/en/articles/creating-a-new-repository).
 We suggest that you create a private repository, with no Readme file, because Phoenix creates one for you.